 When Cameron and Clegg gave their first press conference last year in the rose garden of 10 Downing Street, the privately-educated pair were jokingly compared to newlyweds because of their bonhomie.

-But the referendum campaign exposed deep rifts in the coalition as the Lib Dems accused the Conservatives of dirty tricks by savaging Clegg for breaking promises that he made before the 2010 election.
+But the referendum campaign exposed deep rifts as the Lib Dems accused the Conservatives of dirty tricks by savaging Clegg for breaking promises that he made before the 2010 election.

-The Lib Dems said he had only broken those pledges to approve the coalition's austerity measures, which have seen a hike in university fees and widespread cuts across government departments and in welfare.
+The Lib Dems said he only broke those pledges to approve the coalition's austerity measures, which have seen a hike in university fees and widespread cuts across government departments and in welfare.

-Tensions increased as the Lib Dems sought to dig their way out after last week's election results, with Clegg saying at the weekend that the party could block the coalition's planned healthcare reforms.
+Tensions mounted after last week's election results, with Clegg saying at the weekend that the party could block the coalition's planned healthcare reforms.

-Cameron rejected Clegg's claims that the Lib Dems could be a "moderating influence" on the centre-right Tories but insisted that the coalition remains a "partnership."
+Cameron rejected Clegg's claims that the Lib Dems could be a "moderating influence" on the Conservatives but insisted that the coalition remains a "partnership."

 "We work together as a partnership.
 The Lib Dems have a huge opportunity in this government," he said in an interview with the BBC.

 "For the first time in 60 years, they have a chance to prove themselves as a party of government and that it is what they are doing."

 But public support for the coalition appears to be dipping.